TheKitsuneLion/TheKitsuneLion/README.md

 ### More information about me (mostly regarding Pony Town):
 + Feel free to sit beside me if you see me on my own.
 Let it be known I'll take that as a sign of you wanting to interact/become friends.
 + If you wish to interact with me, use the whisper function.
 I'm usually off-tab or looking at other things so I'll miss your message otherwise.
-+ As stated in my bio, I am a system.
-Due to that you might notice changes in my attitude or typing pattern; it is not your fault.
 + I tend to hide people if their presence annoys me or if I simply do not enjoy a discussion they're publicily having.
 In fact, I have a good half of the people in the BSD area hidden.
 I apologize if I appear to be sitting over/covering anyone due to that.
 + I'm not in a lot of fandoms and my interests change rather slowly.
 If you're interest, go ahead and ask me about them.